-HBRJD-UA 784 In Hebrew.
+HBRJD-UA 784 Seminar.
 Offered every year.
 Schiffman.
 2 points.

 Selections from the Hebrew and Aramaic text of the Babylonian Talmud, utilizing both traditional and academic methods of study.
 Emphasis is on mastering the themes and concepts while studying the text and its commentaries in depth.

 HBRJD-UA 845 Prerequisite: reading knowledge of rabbinic literature (Hebrew and Aramaic).
+Seminar.
 Offered periodically.
 Russ-Fishbane.
-4 points.
+2 points.